Women public speakers in Australia

 Our line up of engaging speakers include:

-She is has previously held executive leadership roles ASX & FTSE listed companies, NAB, Telstra and Serco and is a Non-Executive director for Williamstown Football Club.
+Previously held executive leadership roles – ASX & FTSE listed companies, NAB, Telstra and Serco and is a Non-Executive director for Williamstown Football Club.

-A proud recipient of the AFR & Qantas 100 Women of Influence Award, Michelle has excellent communication skills (and a great sense of humour) a compelling addition to any event.
+Michelle has excellent communication skills, an Executive MBA Distinction (and a great sense of humour) making her a compelling addition to any event.

 - How to move gender diversity from conversation to action